-Welcome to our blog which aims to shed light on different aspects of the degrowth discourses and movement.
-In our older articles, there are also impressions and news from events such as the 2015 summer school on climate justice and the 2014 Degrowth conference.
+Welcome to our blog.
+Here, you can find a variety of articles, from the relevance of degrowth in/for current affairs and contemporary political and social movements, until the impressions and news from events such as the international degrowth conference in Malmö in 2018.
 If you would like to comment on or contribute to the blog, please contact us at firstname.lastname@example.org.

 If you’ve ever dreamt of the good life for all based on everybody’s individual skills and needs, free from domination and in mutual appreciation and cooperation, you’ve got the chance now to help make this dream come true: from 21 to 25 June around 1000 people will be getting together in Mecklenburg-Vorpommern, North-East Germany, to “design the future, de-grow growth and live utopia” in a spirit of openness, trust and emancipation.